3ie Funded Evaluation, DPW1.1105. A link to the completed study will appear here when available.

 The study includes two complementary interventions that aim to improve the water and sanitation situation in slums by promoting the use of public shared toilets and thereby reducing open defecation.
 The first intervention targets the supply side through the improvement of community toilets, by addressing issues such as the lack of cleanliness and poor upkeep.
 The second intervention targets, in addition to the supply, also the demand side through improved sanitation literacy of the user, such as repeated information and reminders through text messages.

 It is assumed that open defecation has a significant impact on the water quality of slum dwellers in India.
 The theory of change suggests that the low WTP for sanitation and access to clean water is driven by both demand and supply sides factors.
 It further suggests that by supplying information about the link between poor sanitation and disease, and improving the experience of using community toilets by ensuring its cleanliness are major factors to promote the use of public toilets.
 A possible negative externality of increases in WTP for sanitation and access to clean water would be congestion, and possible difficulties in keeping improved standards due to higher usage.

-This study will use a cluster randomised design, where slums will be randomly allocated to either information provision, the supply intervention or both.
-The experimental design will have four treatment arms, consisting of slum dwellers exposed to: 1) information only; 2) information and maintenance activities for keeping the toilets clean; 3) maintenance activities only; and 4) no intervention.
-This study is proposed to be conducted in the cities of Varanasi and Lucknow, that are comparable to many other cities in India and Southeast Asia.
-The final selection of the study sites will be decided after the detailed community toilet survey.
+This study will use a cluster randomised design, where community toilet catchment areas will be randomly allocated to either the supply intervention or a combination of the supply and information interventions.
+The experimental design will have three treatment arms, consisting of slum dwellers exposed to: 1) supply improvements only; 2) supply improvements and information; and 3) no intervention.
+This study is implemented in the cities of Lucknow and Kanpur, that are comparable to many other cities in India and Southeast Asia.

 - Short article about the project on Institute for Culture and Society, March 2017